-CEO, Louisiana Public Health Institute (LPHI)
+Founder and Trustee; Former CEO, Louisiana Public Health Institute

 Prior to dedicating his career to establishing the public health institute model, Mr. Kimbrell served in a variety of leadership roles at the Louisiana Office of Public Health, including almost 20 years as Deputy Assistant Secretary.
-Joe has a Bachelor of Arts in History and Philosophy and a Masters in History from the Notre Dame Seminary, and a Masters in Social Work from Tulane University.
+He has a Bachelor of Arts in History and Philosophy and a Masters in History from the Notre Dame Seminary, and a Masters in Social Work from Tulane University.